NorbiPeti/VirtualComputer/README.md

 * Start your server

 ## Usage
-*Please give appropriate credit and link to this page if you use this machine in one of your videos/creations/etc. You can also send me your video so I can put it here.*
+*Please give appropriate credit and link to this page if you use this machine in one of your videos/creations/etc.*

 ### Display
 *Note:* You can create as many displays as you want, but all of them will show the same currently.